ITSLeeds/rrsrr/README.md

 # RoadSafetyManual
-Reproducible road safety research with R: a practical user manual
+Reproducible road safety research with R: a practical introduction